sbehe/ebpf_block_profiler/README.md

 ## Current Limitations
 	•	No per-process data aggregation.
 	•	No filtering by device or PID.
-	•	No CSV export or plotting yet.

 ## What is actually working
 	•	attachment of BPF Type Format (BTF) Tracepoints for I/O submission
 	•	attachment of kprobe into bio_endio () for I/O completion
 	•	diplaying I/O submission and I/O completion messages on real time in trace_pipe
-	•	user program run (make run) displays I/O Latency and Size for the I/O requests of all the programs.
-	•	when user program is stopped (ctrl+c), a histogram is displayed with data about the bulk of I/O in a particular latency range.
+	•	a histogram is displayed with data about the bulk of I/O in a particular latency range every 5 seconds and when the user program is stopped
+	•	Histogram data is stored in a CSV export.

 ## Future Improvements (Planned)